prashantkr2601/audio-genre/README.md

 CNN for Live Music Genre Recognition
 ====================================

 Convolutional Neural Networks for Live Music Genre Recognition is a project aimed at creating a neural network recognizing music genre and providing a user-friendly visualization for the network's current belief of the genre of a song.
-The project was created for the 24-hour Braincode Hackathon in Warsaw by Piotr Kozakowski, Jakub Królak, Łukasz Margas and Bartosz Michalak.

 The model has since been significantly improved and rewritten to TensorFlow.js, so that it doesn't require a backend - the network can be run inside of the user's browser.